binarydev/dreamcatcher/README.md

 ## Custom Fonts for Rendering
 - The start.sh bash script checks for an environment variable named $FONT_ZIP_URLS.
 This should be a string variable in your environment with space-separated URLs of zip files containing your custom fonts.
 The variable can be set as part of the start.sh call (```FONT_ZIP_URLS="http://url1 http://url2" ./start.sh```) or in your local session using the export command.
 If you are running this microservice in a Docker container, you can set this environment variable during your docker run command (see Docker installation notes below).

+## Request Queue
+- To prevent performance bottlenecks, incoming requests to the Dreamcatcher service are enqueued and the number of requests processed concurrently is capped at one less than the value of the ```NUM_CORES``` ENV variable.
+This variable should be set to the number of CPU cores available on your machine.
+If ```NUM_CORES``` is not specified it defaults to 4.

 # Installation with Docker

 ### Step 1: Acquire the image